S3bastianGriesa/electron-piano/README.md

 # electron-piano
-An piano with html in electron
+A piano with html in electron